Music from Haiti

 Rare is the music used during the season of Lent as part of religious observance, and this is an example of mixed religious traditions in Haiti.
 Rara bands, amateur performers march through the streets of Haiti during Lent, giving blessings to the public and appease the spirits of voodoo.
 The music rarely uses traditional instruments in Haiti instead of European instruments that use the Kompa and Zouk music.

-You too can read about girls from Haiti and much more information before your trip.
+You too can read about Music from Honduras and much more information before your trip.

 Tags: Listen to music online in Haiti.
-Download music from Haiti.
 Free Music of Haiti.
 Music Information Haiti.
 Music of Haiti.